nnajm/runthat/README.md

 runthat
 =======

-Test runner frontend package using shiny for R "testthat" tests.
+Test runner frontend R package using shiny for "testthat".